sourcery-ai/sourcery/README.md

 ## IDE Integration

-Sourcery integrates into your editor to review and improve your code while you’re writing it
+Sourcery integrates into your editor to review and improve your code while you’re writing it.

 Find quick installation instructions here: